Hydrosolidarity, Ethics, and Conflict Resolution in International Water Governance

 Olof Beckman, Assistant Professor of Human Rights Studies (Department of History, Lund University)

 olof [dot] beckman [at] mr [dot] lu [dot] se

 Ronny Berndtsson, CMES Deputy Director and Professor at the Division of Water Resources Engineering (Department of Building and Environmental Technology, Lund University)

 ronny [dot] berndtsson [at] tvrl [dot] lth [dot] se

-Karin Broberg, prof., Genetic Occupational and Environmental Medicine, Lund University
+Karin Broberg, Professor at the Division of Occupational and Environmental Medicine (Department of Laboratory Medicine, Lund University)

 karin [dot] broberg [at] med [dot] lu [dot] se